-Once we understand our overarching goal, which we all need to have, we then need to understand the difference between being committed to that goal and being attached to that goal.
+Once we understand our overarching goal, which all successful real estate investors, business owners, and professionals need to have, we then need to understand the difference between being committed to that goal and being attached to that goal.
 Alison says, “Commitment to a goal is, ‘I’m going to work on this and I’m going to do whatever it takes to get there.’
 Attachment to the goal is, ‘It has to happen this way, at this exact time.’”

 There is a distinct difference between commitment and attachment.
 Alison thinks, “a lot of times where people create unnecessary strife for themselves is when they get so attached to a particular, specific vision – ‘it has to be this way, it has to be at this time’ – and it shuts [them] off to other possibilities.”